Elements-Agency/benjaminjyoung/content/artwork/dyzee/index.md

 ### Inspiration ###

 I simply wanted to try my hand at abstract painting.
-I chose a Daisy flower to dirive the subject from, since my one grandmother was named Daisy.
+I chose a Daisy flower to derive the subject from, since my one grandmother was named Daisy.
 Plus, I of course do enjoy the vibrance of flowers.

 [Buy the Painting >](#purchase)